 Emergency Preparedness

 In the event of a natural disaster the agency office will be closed.
 Our staff will endeavor to assist you in finding shelter and food.
-If you require our assistance, please call our crisis line.
+If you require our assistance, please call your local crisis line.

 Office Safety